fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 {% include alert.html class='danger' title='Weekly reflection' text="
-How do these primary sources differ in how they
+Even though they are published within a few years of each other, how do these authors differ in how they define a successful diet?
+How do the authors establish their expertise?
 "%}

-Find an article about diet and health, and write a 600-word answer to the question: **How does the author establish expertise?** Your analysis must use and reference class sources related to expertise!
-For more detail, consult the [expertise analysis writing guide](http://fredgibbs.net/courses/etc/expertise-analysis).